Achievable logoAchievable logo

 Full vs. limited POA

-*Options transactions can be reviewed by a Registered Options Principal (Series 4) or Branch Office Manager (Series 9/10).
+*Options transactions can be reviewed by a Registered Options Principal (Series 4) or a Branch Office Manager (Series 9/10).

 • Amount: how many shares/units will be bought or sold